laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 **LanceDB, `arraylake`, `tensorstore`, `tiledb`.** While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, LanceDB manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.
 To use LanceDB, you need to convert your data into the Lance format.
 While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particulary, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.
 While we consider `LanceDB` in some of our comparisons, these non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.

-### Query engines

-While lakehouse frameworks help managing large numbers of datasets, query engines enable querying those datasets.
-We'll review popular query engines in combination with different storage formats, most importantly, PyArrow,[^pyarrow] Polars,[^polars] & DuckDB.[^duckdb]

-We will not consider distributed query engines like Apache Spark,[^spark] Trino,[^trino] and Dremio.[^dremio]
+**Query engines.** While lakehouse frameworks help managing large numbers of datasets, query engines enable querying those datasets.
+We'll review popular query engines in combination with different storage formats, most importantly, PyArrow,[^pyarrow] Polars,[^polars] & DuckDB.[^duckdb] We will not consider distributed query engines like Apache Spark,[^spark] Trino,[^trino] and Dremio.[^dremio]

 ## Queries